-The non-tropical water level events were identified through a POT analysis of NOAA water level station Galveston Pier 21 8771450.
-This station was selected based on the criteria of central proximity to the site and hourly measurement record length of at least 30 yr.
-The measured time series was detrended with a nonlinear polynomial to remove long-term SLR.
+The non-tropical water level events were identified through a peaks-over threshold (POT) analysis of NOAA water level station Galveston Pier 21 8771450.
+This station was selected based on the criteria of central proximity to the site and hourly measurement record length of at least 30 years.
+The measured time series was detrended with a nonlinear polynomial in order to remove long-term sea level rise.
 The detrended time series was pivoted about the center of the epoch in 1992.
 The screening of the NOAA station measurements excluded tropical storm water level events by comparing storm dates to those in the HURDAT2 database.
 POT application resulted in a set of 35 water level events for the study area.
-It is likely that all of the identified events were associated with coastal storms of some type that were either frontal systems or extratropical.
-However, the nature of the climatology was not critical for the lesser events, which have relatively much milder responses than tropical storms.
-The corresponding wave conditions (H{mo} , T_p , mean wave direction) were selected from WIS hindcast for stations 73067 and 73077 offshore of the area.
+It is likely that all of the identified events were associated with coastal storms of some sort that were either frontal systems or extratropical.
+However, the nature of the climatology was not critical for the lesser events which have relatively much milder responses than tropical storms.
+The corresponding wave conditions (H{m0} , T_p , mean wave direction) were selected from Wave Information Study (WIS) hindcast for stations 73067 and 73077 offshore of the area.
 Figure 20 shows the locations of WIS stations 73067 and 73077 along with NOAA water level station 8771450.
 Table 2 lists the historical non-tropical events with their respective responses.
-The smallest value in Table 2 has an average return interval of approximately 1 yr.
+The smallest value in Table 2 has an average return interval of about 1 year.